SDquest/SDquest/USAGE.md

 - B1 B2 ...: the ordered list of SDblocks in this mosaic SD

 # Test Case
 A test case with 1 Mb simulated genome is attached inside the "Genome" and "maskedGenome" folder under the "Code" directory.
-If no additional genome data be added into the "Genome" and "maskedGenome" folder under the "Code" directory, SDquest default to run SDquest on this 1 Mb simulated genome.

 In this 1 Mb simulated genome, there exist 4 mosaic SDs \[A, B] (start at position 100,000), \[A] (start at position 300,000),  \[-B,-A] (start at position 600,000) and  \[-B] (start at position 850,000).
 A and B represent two SD-blocks with length 2000 bp and 3000 bp respectively.
 To see output of SDquest on this simulated genome, users can run command "./SDquest.sh 1".